qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_selection_tools.rst

   Source vector layer to select the features from

 ``ID field`` [tablefield: any]
-  Category of the source vector layer
+  Category of the source vector layer to select the features from

 ``Method`` [selection]
-  Choose the method of the random selection:
+  Method of the random selection:

   * Number of selected features
   * Percentage of selected features